3outeille/operational-research-project/README.md

 * `README.md`
 * `synthesis.pdf` : summary of the team's reflections
 * `LINKS` : link to the video presentation of the solution
-* `source.sh` : a script running a demo of the solution
+* `demo.sh` : a script running a demo of the solution
 ```